Navigating Bub’s Sleep Schedule During Daylight Saving Time

 Keep the same intervals throughout the day

-Daylight Savings Tips for Babies
+Daylight Saving Tips for Bubs

-Keep Baby’s room dark
+Keep Bub's room dark

 Stay the course

-Even if you make small changes over a few days, your toddler may fight you at their new mealtimes or be especially frustrated and irritable when it's time to sleep.
+Even if you make small changes over a few days, your bub may fight you at their new mealtimes or be especially frustrated and irritable when it's time to sleep.
 Despite the fact that your patience may be wearing thin, stick to what the clock (and your adjustment plan) says.
-This means you should encourage your child to eat or sleep at the times you specify, even if they’re grumpy about it.
+This means you should encourage your bub to eat or sleep at the times you specify, even if they’re grumpy about it.
 Maintaining a routine will assist them in adjusting to the time change.

 Comments Icon Comments